Skip to main content

 There are two ways that providers can convert the term time hours to a stretched offer, and this applies to all entitlements.
 These are:

-1. Termly stretched - stretching the maximum termly hours by the number of weeks the provider is open in each funding period.
+1. Termly stretched - stretching the maximum termly hours by the number of weeks the provider is open in each funding period

-Funding period Dates within funding period
+Funding period Dates inclusive

-Autumn term 1st September to 31st December
+Autumn term 1 September to 31 December

-Spring term 1st January to 31st March
+Spring term 1 January to 31 March

-Summer term 1st April to 31st August
+Summer term 1 April to 31 August

 Where a provider is open 52 weeks of the year, they can stretch the maximum hours over each period in the following way: